 26. Go on a Black History Month Scavenger Hunt

-This is a great way to hone Internet research skills and teach your kids some history.
-Plus if you make it a competition between siblings, can up the ante on the excitement of learning about their history.
+This is a great way to hone your internet research skills and teach your kids some history.
+Do a deep dive online for amazing black history lessons.
+Plus making it a competition between siblings can up the ante on the excitement of learning about their history.
 Click here for how to create a Black History Month scavenger hunt.

 27. Explore Black Art

 The fine arts usually doesn’t get enough credit in our classrooms, so you know the black artists are most likely to get next to no mention.
 Educate your children about some of our great black artists.
 Here’s a great list from Biography.com.